-Class teachers and other adults in school are expected to:
+Class teachers and other adults in school are expected to :

-- Set a good example in the way they treat others and actively model positive values, appropriate behaviour and conduct - Promote the aims of the school through the curriculum using PSHCE, Values themes, Circle time and other opportunities to foster self esteem, responsibility, cooperation and friendship skills. - Have high expectations of pupils' behaviour and learning, and establish clear routines. - Treat each child fairly, and apply Golden and class rules, rewards and sanctions consistently. - Communicate with parents, sharing positive information as well as advising immediately where there are concerns about a child's behaviour or welfare.
+- Set a good example in the way they treat others and actively model positive values, appropriate behaviour and conduct - Promote the aims of the school through the curriculum using PSHCE, Values themes, Circle time and other opportunities to foster self esteem, responsibility, cooperation and friendship skills. - Have high expectations of pupils' behaviour and learning, and establish clear routines. - Treat each child fairly, and apply Golden and class rules, rewards and sanctions consistently. - Communicate with parents, sharing positive information as well as sharing where there are concerns about a child's behaviour or welfare. - Record incidents of unsafe behaviour.
+Class teachers are to report these to parents.

-Children are expected tol:
+Children are expected to:

-- ❖ Act as good role models to each other, setting good examples of behaviour. - Be involved in establishing rules - Follow the Golden Rules and class rules - Accept responsibility for their behaviour -'own up'- and make amends when rules are broken.
+- Act as good role models to each other, setting good examples of behaviour, such as through the Class Manager role. - Be involved in establishing rules - Follow the Golden Rules and class rules - Accept responsibility for their behaviour -'own up'- and make amends when rules are broken.